thingsboard/thingsboard.github.io/docs/reference/lwm2m-api.md

               **from** the list of **filtered the objects**.

               ```ruby
+              After performing the action "Add a new object" or "Add a new instance",
-              After "Add new object", if not "Add observation" to this object, and run "Save":
+              if you do "not" perform the action "Add observation" to this object/istance, and run "Save":
-              - this Object will "not" be saved in the configuration of this "device profile".
+                - this object / instance "not" will be saved in the configuration of this "device profile".
               ```
     * [Add a new instance](#link-profileNoSec_edit_add_instance) to object:
         * After <font color="blue">Add a new object <font color="black">to  <font color="green">"Object list"</font>, this <i>Object</i> has an instance with <i>ID=0</i> <b>always</b>.